New Ulm Medical Center

 Raising children is tough, even when they're healthy.
 But a child with a developmental or physical challenge can present parents with a daunting task.
 For parents of special needs kids in New Ulm and surrounding areas, support is available.

-Kenny Kids is a specialized pediatric rehabilitation program offered by Sister Kenny Rehabilitation Institute in Buffalo, Coon Rapids, Owatonna and most recently New Ulm.
+Courage Kenny Kids is a specialized pediatric rehabilitation program offered by Courage Kenny Rehabilitation Institute in Buffalo, Coon Rapids, Owatonna and most recently New Ulm.